tr4ce123/csxl-final-team-c6/docs/specs/organization-roster-spec.md

 The code above is what defines our many-to-many relationship.

 Instead of the Member Entity being a simple association table, we also wanted members to have specific attributes that aren't found anywhere else in the codebase.
-This is why you'll see us declare other fields such as "year", "description", "major", etc.
+This is why you'll see us declare other fields such as "year", "description", "major", etc. These represent the metadata we want members to have alongside the relationship between two entities they establish.

 ```py3
 def to_model(self) -> Member: